-In December 2011, the Nuclear Safety Research Association announced Japan's national doses for the first time in 20 years.
-The survey shows that the annual average dose of Japanese people is 5.98 millisieverts, of which 2.1 millisieverts are estimated to be caused by exposure to natural radiation.
+In November 2020, the Nuclear Safety Research Association of Japan published "Environmental Radiation in Daily Life (Calculation of the National Doses) ver.
+3" and announced Japan's national doses therein.
+The survey shows that the annual average dose of Japanese people is 4.7 mSv, of which 2.1 mSv are estimated to be caused by exposure to natural radiation.

 Comparison with the global average shows that Japanese people's exposures to Radon-222 and Radon-220 (thoron) are relatively low while exposures from foods are relatively high.
-In preparing this report, it has been found that the Japanese people's exposure due to Lead-210 and Polonium-210 in foods amounts to 0.80 mSv, which is high compared to the global average, probably due to Japanese people's high intake of fish and seafood (p.66 of Vol. 1, "Breakdown of Natural Exposure Doses (Japanese)").
+The Japanese people's exposure due to Lead-210 and Polonium-210 in foods amounts to 0.80 mSv, which is high compared to the global average, probably due to Japanese people's high consumption of fish and seafood (p.66 of Vol. 1, "Breakdown of Natural Exposure Doses (Japanese)").
+Incidentally, analyses of Lead-210 and Polonium-210 in foods have rarely been conducted so often in foreign countries as in Japan and this is considered to be one of the factors of higher exposures to Lead-210 and Polonium-210 among Japanese compared with the global average.

+The annual average medical exposure in Japan is estimated to be 2.6 mSv.
+As a result of the estimation based on the latest information, it was found that the annual average decreased significantly from 3.87 mSv stated in "Environmental Radiation in Daily Life (Calculation of the National Doses) ver.
+2," which was published in 2011.
 While exposure doses from radiological examinations vary widely among individuals, Japanese people's exposure doses are known to be significantly high on average.
-In particular, the widespread use of CT scans is a major contributing factor (p.76 of Vol. 1, "Radiation Doses from Medical Diagnosis").
+In particular, the widespread use of CT scans is a major contributing factor.
+As criteria for determining the appropriateness of medical exposure, it is recommended to use the diagnostic reference levels.
+The diagnostic reference levels have also been published in Japan (p.76 of Vol. 1, "Radiation Doses from Medical Diagnosis").

-adiation around Us Breakdown of Natural Exposure Doses (Japanese)

-Breakdown of radiation sources Effective dose (mSv/year)

-Cosmic rays 0.3

-Ground radiation 0.33

-Radon-222 (indoors and outdoors) 0.37

-Radon-220 (thoron) (indoors and outdoors) 0.09

-Smoking (Lead-210, Polonium-210, etc.) 0.01

-Others (uranium, etc.) 0.006

-Mainly Lead-210 and Polonium-210 0.80

-Tritium 0.000082

-Carbon-14 0.01

-Potassium-40 0.18

-Total 2.1

-(Japanese) Breakdown of radiation sources Cosmic rays Ground radiation Radon-222 (indoors and outdoors) Radon-220 (thoron) (indoors and outdoors) Smoking (Lead-210, Polonium-210, etc.) Others (uranium, etc.) Mainly Lead-210 and Polonium-210 Tritium Carbon-14 Potassium-40

-Source: Prepared based on "Environmental Radiation in Daily Life (2011)," Nuclear Safety Research Association
+Breakdown of Natural Exposure Doses Radiation (Japanese) around Us Effective dose Type of exposure Breakdown of radiation sources (mSv/year) Cosmic rays 0.3 External exposure Terrestrial radiation 0.33 Radon-222 (indoors and outdoors) 0.37 Radon-220 (thoron) (indoors and outdoors) 0.09 Internal exposure (inhalation) Smoking (Lead-210, Polonium-210, etc.) 0.006 Others (uranium, etc.) 0.006 Mainly Lead-210 and Polonium-210 0.80 Tritium 0.0000049 Internal exposure (ingestion) Carbon-14 0.014 Potassium-40 0.18 Exposure due to hot springs or other subsurface 0.005 Exposure under environments special environments Exposure due to the use of aircraft 0.008 2.1 Total () Per capita effective doses; The average exposure dose for smokers is 0.040 mSv/y.
+Source: Prepared based on "Environmental Radiation in Daily Life (Calculation of National Doses), ver.
+3" (2020), Nuclear Safety Research Association

 This table shows that the intake of Lead-210 and Polonium-210 through ingestion accounts for a significant portion of Japanese people's internal exposures.
-Lead-210 and Polonium-210 are created when Radon-222 in the air goes through the following process:
+Lead-210 and Polonium-210 are created when Radon-222 in the air goes through the following process.
+They are deposited on the ground or settled in rivers and oceans and are taken into the human body through foods.